capelosini/PI5-AI-Applications/README.md

 ### Phase 2: The Action Loop (Gameplay)
 The game alternates turns on a 5x5 board:
-- **Observation**: The board is converted into a **3-layer state tensor** representing board levels, Turing's pieces, and the enemy's pieces.
+- **Observation**: The board is converted into a **5-layer state tensor** representing board levels, the exact positions of the two friendly characters, and the exact positions of the two enemy characters.
 - **Decision Making**:
     - **Turing's Turn**: Uses an **Epsilon-Greedy** strategy.
 Early on, it explores randomly; as it learns, it increasingly relies on the Policy Net for the "smartest" move.
     - **Lovelace's Turn**: Plays based on the opponent type selected in Phase 1.